 If you can’t achieve this then it’s worth considering whether you could be dealing with a drinking problem and if this is the case, contact your doctor for advice.

 1. Vodka soda

 A standard vodka soda contains around 100 calories if you use 1.5oz (around 44ml) of 80 proof vodka (40% alcohol) and unflavored soda water, which contains 0 calories.
 Spice up your drink with a slice of fresh lime rather than cordial to stick within the daily recommended sugar intake as well.

-For the same reasons, if you're heading out for a cocktail hour, choose a Martini made with vodka as this will be the lowest calorie option.
+For the same reasons, if you're heading out for a cocktail hour, choose one of the low calorie cocktails like a Martini made with vodka as this will be the lowest calorie option.

 Whisky is another one of the lowest calorie options for weight loss, with a standard 1.5oz serving of 86 proof (43% alcohol) setting you back about 110 calories.

 As with most alcoholic drinks, it’s not necessarily the alcohol that will push you out of your calorie deficit, it’s the mixer.
 This is definitely the case with whisky, as unless you drink it straight up, it’s mixed with sodas and drinks packed with sugar or artificial sweeteners.
 These sweeteners, while null in calories, have been known to actually prevent weight loss in some cases.
 As a study by Yale University explains, sucralose and other artifical sugar replacements will still encourage a sugar craving and can eventually lead to sugar dependence, since repeated exposure trains our flavor preferences.

 So if you’re looking to cut back on the calories, spritz your whisky with soda water to dilute the intensity rather than high-sugar drinks like cola or ginger beer.